 In the early 1990s, Dr. Donald Morton described a technique to identify the first lymph nodes in that sequence of spread that changed the practice of surgical oncology.
 In the past, patients with intermediate-risk melanoma underwent complete removal of all regional lymph nodes, a procedure that has a moderate complication rate, like lymphedema, nerve injuries and wound complications.
-The procedure Dr. Morton and the John Wayne Cancer Institute pioneered uses dye and radiotracers to allow the surgeon to locate and then remove these key lymph nodes, termed sentinel lymph node(s).
+The procedure Dr. Morton and the Saint John’s Cancer Institute pioneered uses dye and radiotracers to allow the surgeon to locate and then remove these key lymph nodes, termed sentinel lymph node(s).
 These can then be examined under a microscope to determine if there has been any spread of the tumor outside of the primary site.

 Importantly, this information provides many benefits to the patient.

 It can potentially minimize the extent of the surgery needed

 It decreases the risk for long term complications that accompany a more extensive surgery

 It provides better staging and prognostic information to help guide treatment decisions

 It has even been shown to improve patient survival